Alvin B. Jackson

 Alvin B. Jackson is a former Republican Senator for Utah State's 14th district.
 He was appointed by Governor Gary Herbert to fill a vacant seat caused by the resignation of John Valentine, who resigned to head the Utah Tax Commission.
 He resigned in July 2016 to take a job out of state, and was replaced by another appointee, Daniel Hemmert.

 Personal life

 Alvin Jackson is African-American.
-Jackson was born in Buford, South Carolina, and raised in Silver Spring, Maryland.
+Jackson was born in Buford, South Carolina and raised in Silver Spring, Maryland.

-He has a BS degree in Aviation Business Administration from Embry–Riddle Aeronautical University.
+He has a BS degree in aviation business administration from Embry–Riddle Aeronautical University.
 While there he played both basketball and baseball.

 He also has an MBA from Johns Hopkins University.
-While living in Washington, D.C., shortly after completing his MBA Jackson joined the Church of Jesus Christ of Latter-day Saints.
-A year later he married his wife Juleen, a Euro-American who was raised in Utah.
+While living in Washington, DC shortly after completing his MBA, Jackson joined the Church of Jesus Christ of Latter-day Saints.
+A year later he married his wife, Juleen, who was raised in Utah.
 For a time Jackson served as bishop of the Kensington Ward located in Kensington, Maryland.